kazcare/quizalanche/README.md

 <a></a>
 ### Colors

+It has a linear gradient effect to it's background, which shifts between green and gray from top to bottom.
 I picked **white** *rgba(255, 255, 255, 0.7)* for the main quiz container.
 I used a colour similar to **dark gray** *rgba(13, 13, 26, 0.6)* for the heading and question container and container has a white shadow aroud the container.
 Option containers and the Next Question button has **white** rgba(255, 255, 255, 1.0) background color and **black** text color.